edthetechie/GovDocHarvester/README.md

 - Journalism: Investigate government records databases
 - Archiving: Create local searchable copies of important collections
 - Legal: Build document collections for legal discovery
+- Education: Provide access to primary source materials for students

 ## ⚠️ Important Notes
 - Always be considerate when crawling websites and respect their `robots.txt` files
 - Large PDF collections may require significant disk space and processing time
 - OCR quality depends on the quality of the original scans
+- The archive.gov URL mapping system works based on file naming patterns, so maintaining consistent file naming is important

+## 🚀 Deployment
+This project is ready for cloud deployment:
+- `Procfile` and `render.yaml` for easy deployment to Heroku or Render
+- `prepare_for_deployment.py` script to optimize for cloud environments
+- Separate requirements files for minimal production deployments

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.